 Finding the Right Rehab Center

 Luckily, my family already had a few options for treatment available to show me, which really helped me avoid procrastinating on getting sober.
 I had just started a new job so one of my priorities was making sure that I could keep it.
-For me, an outpatient addiction in conjunction with a sober living house made the most sense, especially since I needed to take care of my family while I was in treatment.
+For me, an outpatient addiction treatment center in conjunction with a sober living house made the most sense, especially since I needed to take care of my family while I was in treatment at The Summit Wellness Group, a drug rehab in Atlanta, GA.
 While I wasn’t sure how I could actually get sober from spending several hours a day at rehab, it became clear that the program focused on providing intensive therapy that helped me get to the heart of the real reasons why I had an addiction.

 Building a Sober Lifestyle